RutgersCSSystems/fire-yolov5/README.md

 $ ./mmapbench NUMCORES NUMPAGES
 ```

-### Tracing an application
+### Automatically Tracing an application

+To enable tracing and disable or stop tracing without modifying
+an application, use the following steps

-Compile a shared library with methods to handle application launch
+1. Compile a shared library with methods to handle application launch.
-and exit
+This is just a one time operation to install the shared library

 ```
 $ source scripts/setvars.sh "trusty"
 $ scripts/compile_sharedlib.sh
 ```

-Install the shared library in QEMU.
+2. Install the shared library in QEMU.
 Note: Make sure your QEMU is not running
+Again, this is one time operation.
 ```
 $ scripts/copy_data_to_qemu.sh shared_libs/construct/libmigration.so /usr/lib/
 ```

+3. Once you have installed the libraries first time, any time you run an application,
-When running the application, either do a LD_PRELOAD or link the library when compiling
+either do a LD_PRELOAD or link the library when compiling from inside the QEMU
 ```
 $ LD_PRELOAD=/usr/lib/libmigration.so ./APP
 ```